ahoymrag/ahoymrag.github.io/seaM/screenplay/main.md

 ## Scene 34: INT.
 HOUSE - MORNING

 _Dallas_ begins to go inside, the sound of the breeze from the Long Island Sound rustling through the trees.
 He pauses, looking out at the sky before stepping through the door.
-From the corner of his eye - he spots a burn mark near the mailbox.
+From the corner of his eye - he spots an obect by the mailbox but he doesn't go up to it.

-Dallas walks over and stands over it for a good while.
+## SCENE 34a - INT CAR

-Cut to : Dallas and Mac in the car - driving to school.
+Dallas drives Mac to school.

 ## Scene 35: INT.
 CLASSROOM - MORNING

-The class is in class eseshion - Mac looks out in the distance and sees another weather reporter taking footage of some bush behind a chain linked fence.
+The class mid-session - Mac looks out the window in the distance and sees another weather reporter taking footage of some bush behind a chain linked fence across the street.
+The cameraman is pointing to something on the ground.

 The teacher an elderly woman - asks the class a question - and Mac is the first to answer.

 **Teacher**

+> Light gives us an alert - in the 1980s it was the - the man from the funeral home and the scientist have the same fate.
+But that is not this class -
 > Mac - what have you learned about the weather so far this year?

 **Mac**